-SCOPE

-I. This order shall apply to all officers and employees of the executive branch of the government of the Virgin Islands, including classified and unclassified personnel.
+SECTION 1: SCOPE.
+This order shall apply to all officers and employees of the executive branch of the government of the Virgin Islands, regardless of rank, position, or tenure, including classified and unclassified personnel, elected and appointed officials, temporary and contractual employees.

-PURPOSE AND OBJECTIVES

-II.
-The purpose of this Order is to prescribe and establish within the executive branch of the government of the Virgin Islands, certain basic standards of ethical conduct which the Government requires be observed in the handling of its affairs, and which the people of the Virgin Islands demand of any public servant in order to preserve the integrity of the Government Service.
+SECTION 2: PURPOSE AND OBJECTIVES.
+The purpose of this Order is to prescribe and establish within the executive branch of the government of the Virgin Islands, certain basic principles and standards of ethical conduct which the Government requires to be observed in the handling of its affairs, and which the people of the Virgin Islands demand of any public servant in order to preserve the highest level of integrity, professionalism, and public trust in the Government Service.
 The government of the Virgin Islands strives to be just in all its dealings and its agents must be just in all those dealings.

-The good intentions and the demonstrable virtue of an officer or employee is no defense where his conduct may cause questions as to that integrity to arise.
+The good intentions or demonstrable virtue of an officer or employee shall be no defense in any instance where such officer or employee, by their conduct, brings the integrity of the GVI into question.
 The Government does not and will not tolerate the performance or conduct of any officer or employee based on personal pecuniary considerations, on the one hand, or on the other, on any mistaken concept of "leaning over backwards" to prevent the exposure or appearance of any such private interest.
-The people of the Virgin Islands deserve and demand every confidence that governmental officers and employees are faithfully devoted to the public interest and motivated solely by the public interest.
-Accordingly, this order is designed to prohibit and proscribe activities, attitudes or conduct on the part of any officer or employee of the government, including the acceptance of gifts, gratuities, personal gain, or promises of the same, or of expected benefit to family or friends, political or otherwise, under any circumstances where acceptance or expectation may result in, or create the appearance of resulting in:
+The people of the Virgin Islands deserve and demand every confidence that government officers and employees are faithfully devoted to the public interest and motivated solely by the public interest.
+Accordingly, this order is designed to prohibit and proscribe activities, attitudes, or conduct on the part of any officer or employee of the government, including the acceptance of gifts, gratuities, personal gain, or promises of the same, or expected benefit to family or friends, political or otherwise, under any circumstances where acceptance or expectation may result in, or create the appearance of resulting in:

-- a) use of public office for private gain - b) an undertaking to give preferential treatment to any person - c) impending government efficiency or economy; - d) any loss of complete independence impartiality; - e) the making of a Government decision official channels; or - f) any adverse effect on the confidence of the public in the integrity of the Government.
+- A) Use of public office for private gain; - B) An undertaking to give preferential treatment to any person/entity; - C) Impeding government efficiency or economy; - D) Any loss of complete independence/impartiality; - E) The making of a government decision through official channels; and - F) Any adverse effect on the confidence of the public in the integrity of the Government.